rjkat/confuzzle/puz.md

 ## LTIM

-The LTIM data section stores two pieces of information: how much time the solver has used and whether the timer is running or stopped.
+The `LTIM` data section stores two pieces of information: how much time the solver has used and whether the timer is running or stopped.
 The two pieces are both stored as ascii strings of numbers, separated by a comma.
-First comes the number of seconds elapsed, then "0" if the timer is running and "1" if it is stopped.
-For example, if the timer were stopped at 42 seconds when the puzzle was saved, the LTIM data section would contain the ascii string:
+First comes the number of seconds elapsed, then `'0'` if the timer is running and `'1'` if it is stopped.
+For example, if the timer were stopped at 42 seconds when the puzzle was saved, the `LTIM` data section would contain the ascii string:

 ```c
 "42,1"
 ```

-In C, for example, if `ltim` were a pointer to the LTIM data section, it could be parsed with:
+In C, for example, if `ltim` were a pointer to the `LTIM` data section, it could be parsed with:

 ```c
   int elapsed, stopped;